awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 1. Sign in to the AWS Management Console and open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. Change **Region** to the region where the function is executing; that is, the location that is shown when you view the file in your browser\.
+1. Change **Region** to the Region where the function is executing; that is, the location that is shown when you view the file in your browser\.

 1. In the left pane, choose **Logs** to view the logs for your distribution\.